-- 6.6.3.1 The Clerk of Course and/or Race Direction may penalize any junior competitor or any junior competitor competitor competition for the actions of the agents or parents of the competitor. - 6.6.3.2 Use of the purple flag only applies to junior competitors while competing in junior classes. (ie: Oceania Junior Cup).
+- a) The Clerk of Course and/or Race Direction may penalise any junior competitor or any junior competitor competing in senior competition for the actions of the agents or parents of the competitor. - b) Use of the purple flag only applies to junior competitors while competing in junior classes. (ie: Oceania Junior Cup).